-During our inaugural eDesigner (this is our tool which enables non-technical users to build and share online services with no code) hackathon, one of the things that was heavily voted for by our customers was the ability for their citizens to report and pinpoint issues using a map.
-In fact, by the end of the day we had created a prototype.
-Providing detailed locations in service requests is key and at IEG4, we felt this was an important function to add to our eDesigner product as a part of the personalisation strategy that we have in our digital services.
-That is to say, the new Map functionality within eDesigner is very smart yet, it is just one element of our strategy to provide personalisation around a user’s location.
-More on this in a future blog.
+During the inaugural eDesigner (IEG4’s online forms builder) hackathon, one of the things that was heavily voted for by our users was the ability for citizens to report issues on a map.
+Indeed, by the end of the day we had a prototype created.
+As they say, location matters, and we felt this was an important function to add to eDesigner as a part of the personalisation strategy we have in our digital services.
+That is to say, the new Map functionality within eDesigner is very smart, but it is just one element of our strategy to provide personalisation around a user’s location - more on this in a future blog post.

-So, as a free upgrade to eDesigner, we have provided a function to enable non-technical users to embed a map into an online form which:
+As a free upgrade to eDesigner, we have provided a function to enable non-technical users to embed a map into an online form and:

-• Allows a citizen to find a location using the geo-location capabilities of their device or by searching using powerful Bing Maps capabilities
+- Allow a citizen to find a location using the geo-location capabilities of their device or by searching using powerful Bing Maps capabilities and also

-• Allows a citizen to leverage satellite, birds eye, street view and ordnance survey modes
+- Allow a citizen to leverage satellite, bird’s eye, street view, ordnance survey modes

-We particularly like the fact that in using street view mode a user can find a very specific location by viewing the map and then is able to set the location.
-We also see the potential for Augmented Reality use cases coming in the future.
+We particularly like the fact that using street view a user can find a very specific place by viewing the map and then setting the location.
+We also see potential for Augmented Reality use cases in the future for this.

-By leveraging the powerful Bing Maps API a citizen can technically find a location anywhere in the world in seconds with minimal data.
-Furthermore, Bing Maps is also smart enough to filter search results to those near to the user’s location if they’ve previously enabled geo-location.
+By leveraging the powerful Bing Maps API, a citizen can technically find a location anywhere in the world in seconds with minimal data.
+Moreover, Bing Maps is also smart enough to filter search results to those near to the user’s location if they’ve previously enabled geo-location.

-This is very powerful in that a user with no coding skills is able to achieve something that one would normally expect a developer to do.
-As part of enabling Local Government as a Platform, eDesigner now enables every service request to have a consistent model to collect geolocation data and as a result, IT are not required to assist with its implementation.
+This is very powerful in that a user with no coding skills is able to achieve something that one would normally expect a only a developer to do.
+As a part of enabling Local Government as a Platform (LGaaP), eDesigner now enables every service request to have a consistent model to collect geo-location data.
+As a result, IT are not required to assist with its implementation.

 It just works.

-At IEG4'We do tricky'.
-We take the supposedly complex transactions, remove the technical gobbledegook and enable business users to do their jobs smarter.
+IEG4's strap line is 'We do tricky'.
+I see this as we take the supposedly complex, remove the technical gobbledegook and enable business users to do their jobs smarter.

 After all, isn't that what software should be - an enabler?